 Fog Lights and Wigwags are Cheap Firefighter Lights that Pack a Big Punch

 Fog lights and wigwags are cheap and allow firefighters to increase their visibility at a low cost in any department vehicle.
 These units usually run on 12-24 volts of power and can be purchased in traditional warning light colors.
 Fog lights and wigwags let firefighters install lights in existing headlights or taillights.
 The use of a switch box with fog lights and wigwags makes it easy to use this equipment from the interior of the vehicle.
 Wigwags and fog lights are not usually used when a vehicle is in motion, but are a great way to increase awareness when a vehicle is parked at scenes or while a person is directing traffic.

 Full-Size Light Bars Command Attention on the Road

-Extreme Tactical Dynamics customer service will help with any questions you have about cheap fire lights.
+Extreme Tactical Dynamics customer service will help with any questions you have about firefighter lights.
 Our online store gives tips, guides for installation, usage, and much more.
-We are a 24/7 one-stop shop.
-Whether you need a single volunteer firefighter light set-up, or lights for a fleet of fire trucks, you need to contact Extreme Tactical Dynamics.
+Whether you need a single firefighter light set-up or lights for a fleet of fire trucks, you need to contact Extreme Tactical Dynamics today.